department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Profile 2.0 Release Plan.md

 **How will you make the product available in production while limiting the number of users who can access it?** We will launch behind a feature flag and and control what % of users see Profile 2.0 using Flipper.

 **- What metrics-based criteria will you look at before advancing rollout to the next stage ("success criteria")?:**
-We will monitor the following metrics to ensure they are within normal ranges and there are no issues:
+We will monitor the following metrics to ensure there are no issues:

+For each section:
+Successful Retrievals
+Failed Retrievals
-Successful form submissions for each section
+Successful submissions
-Failed form submissions for each section
+Failed form submissions
-Direct Deposit Error count
+Error counts
-Direct Deposit Retrievals
-Direct Deposit Form Submits
+Form Submits
-Address Validation Successful updates
+Successful updates
-Address Validation Save failures
+Save failures

-Connected Apps error counts
-Military Info error counts
+Profile visits

 - Links to dashboards showing "success criteria" metrics: [insert link to dashboard] TBD